vamshi9/TWILIO-Text-Messages/README.md

 	      });
       });
   ```
-##Step 3 :
-   open the command promp,set the path and type 'npm install'

 ##Step 4 :
+   open the command prompt,set the path and type 'npm install'

+##Step 5 :
    Now you are all set.Open command prompt and run server.js.I would suggest you NODEMON tool to run the server because it's my favourite tool!